frankmeeuwsen/Evernote2Omnifocus/README.md

 "Review: title of your Evernote note" (without the quotes)

 Once the task is created, the script will delete the tag from the note in Evernote.
+When your note also has a reminder, Omnifocus will create a task with a start date and time of the reminder and set the reminder in Evernote as done.
+You can change this in the settings below

 REQUIREMENTS:
 * Evernote
 * Omnifocus
+* Lingon X or Lingon 3

 Credit goes to Nick Wild of [360 Degree Media](www.360degreesmedia.com/) and Thanh Pham of [Asian Efficiency](www.asianefficiency.com) for the original script.
 All I have done is modified some bits and pieces, but all credit should go to Nick Wild and Thanh Pham.

 If you want to have this script run automatically on a regular interval, use the program Lingon.
 Read this blog post on how to do it: